 Driving through the vast and sparse landscape, you’ll notice the extremely dry and arid land.
 Murcia’s more of a local Spanish city than one overrun with tourists.
 And let’s face it, that’s never a bad thing.

-Immerse yourself in the culture and history of Murcia and neighbouring Cartagena by booking a local tour.
+Immerse yourself in the culture and history of Murcia and neighboring Cartagena by booking a local tour.
 These guides are experts on their destinations, and they speak your language too!

 While the nearby city of Alicante is known for being a summer spot for foreigners and locals, Murcia is the opposite.